Pshy0/pshy-license/TFCL.md

 Copyright (c) [<publication date>] [<holder>] [<contact>] [<original repo>]

 ## DISCLAIMERS

+❌ THIS IS NOT A TEXT FILE, USE A PROPER MARKDOWN RENDERER!

 The dislaimers thereafter limit the responsibility of the authors and distributor of the work, and license drafter.
 If permitted to redistribute the work, you may remove, add back, or limit the effect of those disclaimers, as long as you take all responsibilities, liabilities and consequences for it.